 The amendment would add healthcare and retirement benefits to the list of benefits that are excluded from the definition of compensation.
 That change would provide clarity to the regulated community and ensure that benefits similar to those already excluded from the definition of compensation will also be excluded.
-Subpart 4 would be renumbered as subpart 5.
 It is reasonable to update a definition that has not changed in 28 years and thereby improve the administration of Minnesota Statutes, chapter 10A.
 It is also reasonable to provide greater clarity and certainty to the regulated community.

-Proposed addition of Minnesota Rules, chapter 4501, part 0100, subpart 12
+Proposed addition of Minnesota Rules, chapter 4501, part 0100, subpart 7b

 Within Minnesota Statutes, section 10A.025, subdivision 1b, the term "original signature" is used to describe the signature required to appear on documents required to be filed with the Board under Minnesota Statutes, chapter 10A.
 Minnesota Rules, chapter 4501, part 0300, subpart 1a, provides that "[a] document filed by facsimile transmission" satisfies the original signature requirement "if the original document being transmitted bears the required signature," and provides that "[a]n electronic filing meets the requirement of this part if it is submitted with a personal identification code."
-Subpart 12 is necessary because the term "original signature" is not defined.
+Subpart 7b is necessary because the term "original signature" is not defined.

 The proposed addition would define the term and provide that an original signature includes a signature applied by another person in the presence of the signer if the signer is unable to write, an electronic signature consisting of the signer's name, or the signer's name on an electronic file submitted using a user name and password provided by the Board.
 That change would provide clarity to the regulated community, alleviate a potential accessibility barrier, reduce reliance on facsimile transmissions, and better align the Board's rules with the Uniform Electronic Transactions Act, Minnesota Statutes, chapter 325L.
-It is reasonable to define undefined terms when needed to provide clarity and improve the administration of Minnesota
+It is reasonable to define undefined terms when needed to provide clarity and improve the administration of Minnesota Statutes, chapter 10A.
+The addition of subpart 7b will necessitate the renumbering of subpart 7a as subpart 7c so that terms defined within part 0100 remain in alphabetical order.